fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 and what is not as true when you ask about practices in an interview or similar.

+My favorite question to ask is "can you tell me how you deliver software?".
+I make sure that they tell me what libraries they use, what hosting setup they have and how they plan work.
+This gives me the best idea of what my life as a developer will look like if I start working with this specific group of people.
+The rest is down to personal chemistry.
+If the people you talk to are engaged and ready to nerd out about coding practices you will probably be able to guess how they will respond to good practices as opposed to if they can barely talk about what current trends are going on in their own stack.

 ## Do Senior Developers See Patterns When Solving Problems?

 ## What Are the Considerations for Starting a SaaS Business?